TheRealAnonymous008/quartz/content/details/engineering/factories/Fundamental Objects in Factory Physics.md

   u = \frac{r_a}{r_e} = \frac{r_a t_e}{m}
   $$

+* The **makespan** is defined as the time it takes to finish a fixed number of jobs.

 * The **bottleneck rate** of a line, denoted $r_b$ is the rate of the workstation having the highest long-term utilization.
 Long term means averaging out variances due to unforeseen events. *This dictates maximum throughout and capacity.
 	* In lines with a single routing, the bottleneck will be the line with the least long term capacity.
 This does not apply for more complicated routings.
 * The **raw process time**, denoted $T_0$ is the sum of the long-term average process times of each workstation in the line.
 Alternatively, it is the average time it takes a single job to traverse an empty line.